npielawski/llm-mushroom-chatbot/readme.md

 have exercises that you can complete to get a better understanding of the API and the models.
 They give you a good starting point for building the chatbot in Part 2.

+In part 1, make sure to complete the exercises in the notebook before moving to part 2.
+Record the output of the exercises in the notebook, as well as in part 2.

 ### Part 1.a.: Using the Gemini API

 The notebook `part_1a_gemini.ipynb` contains all the exercises for the Gemini API.
 Just